ykamenashi/tfgetws/README.md

 # tfgetws
-## prompt indicator for Terraform Active-Workspace
+## shell-prompt indicator for Terraform Active-Workspace

 ### how to install
 1. clone it to your computer.